How Do I Know If It’s an Attention Disorder??

 Psychological testing is a great way to help determine whether an attention disorder is truly present.
 The evaluation process assesses several factors that may be impacting the child’s ability to pay attention, including those discussed above.
 Testing allows the psychologist to compare the child’s attention span to other children the same age, as well as to the child’s own abilities, strengths, and weaknesses.

-If you are concerned about your child possibly having an attention disorder, a good place to start is contacting your child’s primary care physician or a local clinical psychologist that tests for ADHD.
+If you are concerned about your child possibly having an attention disorder, a good place to start is to contact your child’s primary care physician or a local clinical psychologist that tests for ADHD.

 You should also talk with your child’s teacher to determine if the teacher is seeing similar difficulties at school, such as those you are seeing at home.
 This is good information to share with your physician or psychologist.
 Additionally, therapy may be beneficial to help reduce the struggles the child is experiencing, whether or not an attention disorder is diagnosed.